Bush2775/Chief117/README.md

 Meetings that Blake can make: MWF @ 8 AM

-The Script can be run by adding it as an arguement when running Zeek
+The Script can be run by adding it as an argument when running Zeek